Prostitution in Switzerland: Legal situation

 As well as Federal law, individual Cantons may also make additional provisions in the form of legislation or regulations.

 Street prostitution is illegal, except in specially designated areas in the major cities.

 Article 182 of the Swiss Criminal Code is designed to combat human trafficking, Article 195 limits the power pimps can have over prostitutes.
-Swiss prostitutes are self-employed: regular employment requirements such when and where to work would make the employer likely to be in breach of article 195.
+Swiss prostitutes are self-employed: regular employment requirements such as when and where to work would make the employer likely to be in breach of article 195.

 It is legal to advertise for "massages" in Swiss tabloid newspapers.

 Swiss sex workers are subject to taxation and social insurance contributions.

 Foreigners sex worker from the European Union can obtain permission to work for 90 days as a prostitute if they present themselves to the city authorities, undergo a police interview, and provide proof of a health insurance plan.